Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Bond Algebra for the Spin-1/2 Ferromagnetic Tower as Scars

-where the sum runs over an extensive number of strictly local terms $\hh_R$ labelled by $R$, such that each $\hh_R$ annihilates the ferromagnetic multiplet and has support bounded by a fixed number independent of $L$; we also assume that the norm of each $\hh_{R}$ is bounded by a fixed number independent of $L$.
+Suppose now there exists a decomposition of the DMI term as $H_{z-\DMI} = \sum_{R}{}{\hh_R}$, where the sum runs over an extensive number of strictly local terms $\hh_R$ labelled by $R$, such that each $\hh_R$ annihilates the ferromagnetic multiplet and has support bounded by a fixed number independent of $L$; we also assume that the norm of each $\hh_{R}$ is bounded by a fixed number independent of $L$.
 Note that below we will also abuse notation and refer to $R$ also as finite region where $h_R$ acts centered around a site labelled by $j_R$.
 Under the above assumptions, we will show that the expectation value of the R.H.S.\ evaluated in $\ket{\Psi^\tex}$ scales as $\sim C L q^2$ for small $q \sim 1/L$ with some fixed $C$ independent of $L$.
 This expectation value vanishes when $L \to \infty$, in contradiction to Eq.~(\ref{eq:HzDMI_in_Psitextured}).
 The proof uses the fact that each $\hh_R$ annihilates any perfect ferromagnetic state, which implies that its expectation value in the textured state is bounded by an $\mO(q^2)$ value.
 Specifically, denoting the restriction of product states to that region by a subscript $R$, we have

 where $j_R$ is some fixed site in the region $R$, e.g., the site in the middle of the region, and we have defined

 where $S^z_{\tot, R}$ is the total $z$-spin operator restricted to the region $R$.
 Hence $\sket{\tilde{\Psi}^{\FM}}$ is a uniform ferromagnetic state with spins pointing in the same direction as spin at site $j_R$ in the state $\ket{\Psi^\tex}$; in particular it is annihilated by $\hh_R$.
 Furthermore, note that $|j'-j_R|$ for any $j' \in R$ is bounded by the size of $R$, which is bounded by an $L$-independent number.
 Consider now the series expansions of the operator in Eq.~(\ref{eq:hRexpect}) in powers of $q$